Best Libraries In NYC: Not Just For Books Anymore

 The system has inter-library agreements so you can reserve a book from any branch, simply by asking one of the helpful librarians who are always ready to assist you.
 So it’s very, very convenient.
 The only fees are for irresponsibly not returning your items on time, and that’s on you!

-The remaining two boroughs, Queens and Brooklyn, have their own library systems, independent but modeled on the NYPL system.
+The remaining two boroughs, Queens and Brooklyn, have their own independent library systems modeled on the NYPL system.

 For example, the Astoria neighborhood of Queens has three branches alone, which offer both convenience and a wider selection of books and DVDs.
 The Elmhurst Branch is usually cited as the best branch in the borough of Queens.